| Bettys establishment |

 Arry go and look.

-He made a word-perfect presentation of the toast to a haggis, but it was "'Arry went to 'Arrogate" that brought he house down.
-He told us that a Yorkshireman who pronounces Harrogate correctly probably lives there 'cos no one else in Yorkshire can.
+He made a word-perfect presentation of the toast to a haggis, but it was "'Arry went to 'Arrogate" that brought the house down.
+He told us that a Yorkshireman who pronounces Harrogate correctly probably lives there, 'cos no one else in Yorkshire can.

 The drive out from Harrogate was through parkland and roads lined with splendid Edwardian houses until we reached the outer suburbs that resembled any other town in England: brick boxes and a slew of modern warehouses.
 In no time, we were on the A1(M) and passing the massive power station at Ferrybridge.
 There are probably more pylons in this part of Yorkshire than words in the bible.

-Despite the existing devastation to the environment around Ferrybridge, I would still have preferred to see the well-advanced carbon capture scheme implemented by SSE, after all, Ferrybridge is/was the largest power station in the UK.
+Despite the existing devastation to the environment around Ferrybridge.
+It is/was the largest power station in the UK, and I would have preferred to see the well-advanced carbon capture scheme implemented by SSE.
 The designs and pilot scheme for carbon capture had been completed, but Chancellor Osborne pulled the funding.
-The UK could have been at the forefront of carbon capture technology, which is essential as a retrofit for both coal and gas power stations; they will be the mainstay of electricity production for decades in many parts of the world.
-It will be many decades before the rest of the world closes down its coal/oil and gas power stations, and carbon capture could be an important intermediate technology.
-Osborne had no such reluctance to fund the French and Chinese to design, build and operate the massively expensive and controversial nuclear plant that Mrs May has now endorsed at Hinkley Point and thereafter at Sizewell and Bradwell.
-Once again, the UK will have jettisoned its technical expertise and reputation through its adherence to financial theories that are even less sustainable than coal.
+The UK could have been at the forefront of carbon capture technology, which is essential as a retrofit for both coal and gas power stations; they will be the mainstay of electricity production for decades in many parts of the world before they close down their coal/oil and gas power stations.
+Carbon capture could be an important intermediate technology.
+Osborne had no such reluctance to fund the French and Chinese to design, build and operate the massively expensive and controversial nuclear plant at Hinkley Point that Mrs May has now endorsed, together with similar plants at Sizewell and Bradwell.
+Once again, the UK has jettisoned its technical expertise and reputation through its adherence to austerity that is even less sustainable than coal.

 No comments: